GDPR European General Data Protection Regulation

-The two images below show how in the Optanon plug-in the website visitor does not have the option of accepting or rejecting the Strictly Necessary Cookies (which is set to Always Active) but they do have the option of retaining as Active or disabling the Targeting Cookies.
+The website visitor does not have the option of accepting or rejecting the Strictly Necessary Cookies (which is set to Always Active) but they do have the option of retaining as Active or disabling the Targeting Cookies.

-Facebook have recently prompted users to check their privacy settings and if the user works their way through all the prompts they eventually get to a part that allows them to choose (or not choose) to receive adverts based on partners, eg. data from advertisers, app developers and publishers.
+Users on Facebook can set their own privacy settings.
+You choose (or not choose) to receive adverts based on partners, eg. data from advertisers, app developers and publishers.

 The same would apply to Google remarketing using their site tag.

 If your super keen to check out, and possibly change, your advert settings, go to the drop down arrow on the top right of the screen (while on a desktop – may be a little harder to find on a mobile).

 Choose settings (2nd from bottom, just above log out)